Set up the Openflow Connector for Slack¶

 Right-click on the imported process group and select Parameters.

-Populate the required parameter values as described in Flow parameters.
+Enter the required parameter values as described in Flow parameters: Ingest content only below.

-Right-click on the plane and select Enable all Controller Services.
+Right-click on the canvas and select Enable all controller services.

 Right-click on the imported process group and select Start.
-The connector starts the data ingestion.
+The flow creates all required Snowflake objects and begins ingesting Slack data.

 Description |